 Guest Lectures & Workshops

 Brennan, Geraldine and Tennant, Mike (2017) Sustainable value and trade-offs: exploring situational logics and power relations in a UK brewery’s malt supply network business model.
-Business Strategy and Environment .
-(Accepted/In press)
+Business Strategy and the Environment .
+ISSN 0964-4733 (Accepted/In press)

 Vickers, Ian and Andrea, Westall and Roger, Spear and Brennan, Geraldine and Syrett, Stephen (2017) Cities, the social economy and inclusive growth.
 Project Report.
 Joseph Rowntree Foundation, York.